 For each step in a plan file process, each plan file must have an assigned owner to complete the step for that plan file.
-There are various options to determine the owner of each plan file, such as using a security role, an assignment column, or an assignment workbook.
+There are various options to assign the owner of each plan file, such as using a security role, an assignment column, or an assignment workbook.
+Assignments can also be made conditional based on some value associated with the plan file-for example, the ownership assignment for a capital request can be different based on whether the total value of the request exceeds a certain amount.